 Because of the broad form submission, it cannot be ascertained whether the jury concluded that the City discriminated by changing Zimlich's job duties, failing to promote him to senior deputy, or failing to promote him to chief deputy.
 The City has not argued that it would be entitled to a new trial if the evidence was legally insufficient to support one or more of these theories of liability.
 Therefore, whether the rationale in our decision in Crown Life Ins.
 Co. v.
 Casteel, 22 S.W.3d 378 (Tex.
 2000) should be extended to cases in which there is no evidence to support one or more theories of liability within a broad form submission is not a question that is before us.

-That question will be answered In KPH Consolidation, Inc. v.
+That question should be answered in KPHConsolidation, Inc. v.
 Romero, 102 S.W.3d 135 (Tex.
 App.--Houston [14th Dist.]
 Jan.
 9, 2003), (pet. granted April 23, 2004), where the trial court submitted a single damage question and a single question on the apportionment of liability, that were both predicated on a finding of either ordinary negligence or the malicious credentialing claim.
 The court of appeals held that there was legally insufficient evidence to support the malicious credentialing claim.
-The defendant claims reversible error based on Casteel, because the appellate court cannot tell if the jury apportioned fault and awarded damages on the basis of the malicious credentialing claim.
-If the Supreme Court applies the Casteel rationale to jury submissions involving valid causes of action but where the evidentiary support is wanting, then plaintiffs in close cases will need to submit separate clusters of liability and damage findings, and there will be a danger for defendants of overlapping damage findings and double-recovery of the same losses.
+The defendant claims reversible error based on Casteel, because the appellate court cannot tell if the jury apportioned fault and awarded damages on the basis of the malicious credentialing If the Supreme Court applies the Casteel rationale to jury submissions involving valid causes of action but where the evidentiary support is wanting, then plaintiffs in close cases will need to submit separate clusters of liability and damage findings, and there will be a danger for defendants of overlapping damage findings and double-recovery of the same losses.
+Romero was argued on September 9, 2004, and is pending decision at the time this article is written.